Anatomy of a Pedestrian Village

 Typical front view of house from pedestrian lane

-Street view at rear of house, showing
+Street view at rear of house,

 "carriage house" and formal garden gate